 Rémi makes wines in a classic carbonic style, using whole bunches, which are carefully sorted to avoid broken grapes or rot.
-He adds some carbon dioxide gas to protect the grapes at the beginning of fermentation, and does not use any temperature control.
+He adds some carbon dioxide gas to protect the grapes at the beginning of fermentation and does not use any temperature control.
 He avoids foot stomping the grapes unless he sees some volatility starting to creep in.
 His goal is to have as little juice in the tank as possible.
 He also performs routine analysis to see how the yeast is performing and whether or not there is any volatility.
 Remi makes all his wines with the same method, thus we can really see and taste the differences between the sites, with minor differences in the elevage of each cuvée.
-He tastes each cuvée before bottling, and may decide to add between zero and 2 mg of sulfur, depending on how stabile he judges the wine to be.
+He tastes each cuvée before bottling and may decide to add between zero and 2 mg of sulfur, depending on how stable he judges the wine to be.

 Beaujolais-Villages Blanc — Back to the top

 Vinification Method: Grapes are hand harvested, destemmed and fermented in a combination of concrete tanks and used wooden barrels.
 The wine is aged for a few months longer in those vessels after fermentation is complete, and bottled with zero SO2 added.